Content Map Terms

 Sometimes people don't want to call 911.
 They may think that their symptoms aren't serious or that they can just get someone else to drive them.
 But based on your answers, the safest and quickest way for you to get the care you need is to call 911 for medical transport to the hospital.

-Most rashes will go away without medical treatment.
-Home treatment can often relieve pain and itching until the rash goes away.
+Most rashes will away without medical treatment.
+Home treatment can often relieve pain and itching until the rash es away.

 If you have come in contact with a substance such as poison ivy, oak, or sumac, immediately wash the area with large amounts of water.